 Typhoons get started out in the Pacific Ocean or the South China Sea.
 They gather force and then hit the southern and eastern seaboards of China.
 The islands of Hong Kong and Taiwan are particularly susceptible to typhoons as are Guangdong and Fujian Provinces on the mainland.
 Typhoons hit all along China's coast and can send storms inland for several hundred kilometers.
 Depending on the severity of the storm, this results in high wind and huge amounts of rainfall in a short amount of time.

 Travel During Typhoon Season

-If a typhoon does hit your area, you will likely be warned about it through watching CNN weather in your hotel.
-Hotel staff will probably tell you and if you can get your hands on a local English-language paper, that's another good way to inform yourself about weather.
+If a typhoon does hit your area, you will likely be warned about it by watching CNN weather in your hotel.
+Hotel staff will probably tell you and if you can get your hands on a local English-language paper, that's another good way to inform yourself about the weather.

 Depending on the severity, you can still go out during a typhoon.
 In the early hours, if it's just steady rain, then you'll be able to walk places (hailing taxis will be difficult) and buses will be running.
 As the rain continues, the drainage in some places in cities can get backed up so streets, first-floors and sidewalks begin to flood.
 If you see this starting to happen, you probably want to start heading back to your hotel as the longer this goes on, the harder going (and wetter) it will be on your way home.

 You should avoid subways as if the storm severity increases, subway tunnels can get flooded and you don't want to be stuck somewhere, worse, inside a station.